MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/perf-test/rsat/rsat-troubleshooting.md

 ![Enumerate error message box](media/cannot-enumerate.png)

 To resolve this error, verify the **Admin user name** specified in the RSAT settings dialog box.
-The **Admin user name** must be the email address of a user that belongs to the System Administrator role on the environment that RSAT is connecting to.
+The **Admin user name** must be the email address of a user that belongs to the System Administrator role on the Finance and Operations test environment that RSAT is connecting to.
+The user account (e-mail address) must also belong to the same tenant as the test environment.
+For example, if your F&O test environment's tenant is contoso.com, the admin user must end with @constoso.com .

 ## Browser

-The Chrome browser may not work with the Regression suite automation tool due to your Active Directory security settings.
-In this case, change your settings to use an Internet Explorer browser.
+The Google Chrome browser may not work with the Regression suite automation tool due to your Active Directory security settings.
+In this case, change your RSAT settings to use the new Microsoft Edge or Internet Explorer.

 ## Excel data tabs